DavidJCobb/ReachVariantEditor/native/src/ReachVariantTool/helpers/reflex/enumeration.md

 ```

 #### `underlying_value_range`
-A `static constexpr underlying_type` member equal to `max_underlying_value - min_underlying_value`.
+A `static constexpr underlying_type` member equal to `max_underlying_value - min_underlying_value + 1`.
 This value represents the full range of enum members' values, including any gaps between members.

 #### `value_count`
 A `static constexpr size_t` member indicating the number of defined members and their values within the enumeration.